 - Final Image (110): This is the opposite of the opening image.
 Our heroine and/or hero have changed along with the world they are in.

+If you would like the beats in one document.
 Here is the Beat Sheet Template (download link) I use for each one of my stories.
 I haven’t quite figured out how to gauge the correct page count before the initial drawing stage, but I hope to have the machine all worked out by the time FBC becomes a household name.

 I highly recommend picking up Blake Snyder ’s books Save the Cat! and Save the Cat!
 Strikes Back.
 The terms and explanations he presents for script writing are the best!
 They cleared up so much for me and I do hope the same is true for you.
 If you really want to dive deeper, check out Save the Cat’s Beat Sheets.
 There are many examples ready to open your mind by way of plotting.